src-d/guide/general/company_events.md

 We usually book a place where snacks will be served as well as free drinks.
 Sometimes we organize some group activities before the party starts, so the starting time varies.
 The party lasts until the last person standing can't take it anymore and leaves.
-After such a tough night you can recover by taking the next day off.
+After such a tough night you can recover by taking the next day off for free.

 ## Christmas Party
 The source{d} Christmas party is hosted once a year in December.